Key takeaways

 What are the benefits of dynamic storage?

-- Storage optimization – Dynamic storage allows workers to store more items in existing warehouse space by storing mixed SKUs in each location.
+- Storage optimisation: Dynamic storage allows workers to store more items in existing warehouse space by storing mixed SKUs in each location.

-- Flexible pick locations – Move popular SKUs closer to the pack stations according to sales trends and promotional events; support faster fulfillment.
+- Flexible pick locations: Move popular SKUs closer to the pack stations according to sales trends and promotional events; support faster fulfilment.

 Learn more about dynamic storage.